ghowa/nationalistic-symbols/README.md

 ## Setup

 First you have to manually install Detectron2 and Facenet, see instructions [here](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) and [here](https://github.com/sepastian/facenet/blob/master/HOWTO.md).
-After installing Detectron2 and Facenet, you can use pip install -r requirements.txt to install the other needed packages. **Please note that Facenet needs Tensorflow, which as of yet is not running under Python 3.9.
-You can create a virtual environment using Python 3.8 with `python3.8 -m venv .`**
+After installing Detectron2 and Facenet, you can use pip install -r requirements.txt to install the other needed packages.

 ## Usage